madengr/nbfm_rec/README.md

 supported by the USRP, and your processor can handle the load.
 Running volk_profile will make a big difference.

+May need to adjust the gain and squelch values depending on the hardware.

 Use with the Ettus N210 + WBX:
 *./nbfm_rec.py --args="addr=168.1.13" --gain=10 -v*